overerd/nginx-fuzz/README.md

   $$r{'status'} = 301; # override default 302

-  # differences in redirection codes:
+  # differences between redirection codes:
   # * http 301 Permanent Redirect, would be cached inside client browser
   # * http 302 Found, may return different pages for same request (i.e. /random/ call in picture gallries and so on)